alex-gutev/static-dispatch/README.md

 ## Usage

-Generic functions and methods are defined as usual, however using `DEFGENERIC` and `DEFMETHOD` from the `STATIC-DISPATCH-CL` package, rather than the `CL` package.
+Generic functions and their methods are defined as usual, however using `DEFGENERIC` and `DEFMETHOD` from the `STATIC-DISPATCH-CL` package rather than the `CL` package.
 By default, generic functions are dispatched dynamically, and are identical to standard Common Lisp generic functions.

 A generic function call is statically dispatched when an `OPTIMIZE`